sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 This post is about essential communicative skills that a data scientist should understand to effectively convey his or her findings.
 The topic is so important that a 6 week accelerated course is dedicated to this study with 'Communicating Data Stories'.
-The course description is as follows:
+The course description is the following:

 > Creating a narrative with data.
-Covers selection, refinement, analysis and visualization with data, as well as data Journalism, data rhetoric, and modes of communication.
+Covers selection, refinement, analysis and visualization with data, as well as data journalism, data rhetoric, and modes of communication.